Best Camping Knives: The Top 7 of 2019

 |Light My Fire Swedish FireKnife||

 We put seven of the best camping knives to the test.
 After months of field testing and rigorous experiments, our Top Pick was the Morakniv Companion.
-At only $19 retail as of this writing, this knife is tough, versatile, and can handle any camp task with ease.
+This affordable knife is tough, versatile, and can handle any camp task with ease.

 For those who plan to abuse their camping knife with heavy-duty use, we loved the KA-BAR Becker Campanion.
 It’s a serious, durable, well-made knife for larger camp tasks like splitting firewood.